Women's boxing: Differences between men and women's boxing rules

-Women's boxing in pop culture
+Women's boxing in culture

+In the mid-1950s, Louis Farrakhan, as "The Charmer", released (among other songs) the song "Female Boxer", which contains some sexist overtones.

 Until the 1990s, movies about female boxers were sparse and marketed as softcore X-rated films to cater to the mainstream male gaze.
 However, throughout the 1990s and 2000s, movies such as Blonde Fist (1991), Shadow Boxers (1999), and Girlfight (2000) were released and, according to scholar Camilla Fojas, changed boxing culture.
 The 2004 film Million Dollar Baby, about a female boxer, received seven nominations at the 77th Academy Awards and won four categories: Best Picture, Best Director (for Clint Eastwood), Best Actress (for Hilary Swank, who played the boxer), and Best Supporting Actor (for Morgan Freeman).
 It has since been cited as one of the best movies of the 2000s, the 21st century, and of all-time.

 Women's boxing has also been the topic of some books, for example Leah Hager Cohen's Without Apology: Girls, Women, and the Desire to Fight (2005).

+In 2018, a Barbie doll based on British boxer Nicola Adams was produced; it was the first boxer Barbie doll.

+The names of boxers Nicola Adams and Michelle Sutcliffe are two of those featured on the sculpture Ribbons, unveiled in 2024.